 If you previously read my blog, you’ll know that I’m not a fan of cliches.
-However, when I think of Montenegro, there’s one cliche that comes on my mind that describes this country so well that they might consider embroidering on their flag.
+However, when I think of Montenegro, there’s one cliche that comes to my mind that describes this country so well that they might consider embroidering it on their flag.
 Good things come in small packages.
-Capturing a tiny corner of Southeastern Europe, Montenegro is a country with some of the most beautiful and underrated beaches in Europe, capturing outdoors, breathtaking canyons, and beautiful mountains.
-All that in an area of 13,000 kilometers!
-If you want to travel to Montenegro, which by miracle is still one of the least visited countries in Europe, you’re in the right place.
+Capturing a tiny corner of Southeastern Europe, Montenegro is a country with some of the most beautiful and underrated beaches in Europe, capturing outdoors, breathtaking canyons, and beautiful mountains, all that in only 13,000 kilometers!
+If you want to travel to Montenegro, which is still one of the least visited countries in Europe, keep reading to find out what are some of the best places to visit in Montenegro.

 Let’s start with the basics!